KateNduki/printf/README.md

 13. Print is the sharpest and the strongest weapon of our party
 Handle the following custom conversion specifier:

-14. The flood of print has turned reading into a process of gulping rather than savo ring
+14. The flood of print has turned reading into a process of gulping rather than savoring
 Handle the following custom conversion specifier:

 15. *